thepanlab/smoking_cessation_messages/scripts/README.md

 1. `Prepare format txt for Qualtrics.ipynb`: It creates Advanced Format TXt to be import in Qualtrics.

+1. `reshape_qualtrics_results.ipynb`: It reshapes the surveys results from horizontal to vertical.

 1. `prepare_qualtrics_for_analysis.ipynb`: It prepares the surveys results to be analyzed for GLMM and LIWC of the generated messages

-1. `prepare_qualtrics_for_analysis_modified.ipynb`: It analyzed the revision results for statistics and BLEU-4
+1. `prepare_qualtrics_for_analysis_modified.ipynb`: It analyzed the revision from the surveys results for statistics and BLEU-4

 Commands used:
 ```bash